purpleopossum/OuterTune/CONTRIBUTING.md

 - You are require to make sure migration works from the previous database version
 - Commits modifying the database version should be all be contained in that single commit
     - The generate json JSON, Entity classes, migration conflict resolution, etc.

-## Translations
-Follow the [instructions](https://developer.android.com/guide/topics/resources/localization) to add translation strings, and then create a pull request. **You are also required to build the app beforehand** and make sure there is no error before you create a pull request.